nanvel/blog/2013/02/python-unix-daemon.md

 place: Starobilsk, Ukraine
 comments: true

-# Python way to create unix daemon
+# Python way to create a unix daemon

-We can easily put program into background using '&':
+We can easily put a program into background using '&':
 ```bash
 python myprogram.py &
 ```

 But that does not correctly detach the process from the terminal session that started it.
-So, if I'll close terminal, program will be terminated.
+So, if I'll close terminal, the program will be terminated.

-Here are the steps to create proper daemon:
+Here are steps to create a proper daemon:
 [http://www.steve.org.uk/Reference/Unix/faq_2.html#SEC16](http://www.steve.org.uk/Reference/Unix/faq_2.html#SEC16).

-[python-daemon](http://pypi.python.org/pypi/python-daemon/1.6) package allows us to create proper unix daemon with ease.
+[python-daemon](http://pypi.python.org/pypi/python-daemon/1.6) package allows us to create a proper unix daemon with ease.

-This is small example of the daemon that saves current time to file every 10 seconds:
+This is a small example of a daemon that saves current time to file every 10 seconds:
 ```python
 # mydaemon.py
 import os